Zyllane/OC-GrandPy-Bot/README.md

 # GrandPy-Bot
 ## Global Information
 This project is a chatbot.
-You can ask him the question "où se trouve" followed by different locations as :
+You can ask him the question "où se trouve" followed by different locations and the question mark "?"as :

 - "Où se trouve Paris ?"
 - "Où se trouve Morlaix ?"